 In just three weeks of play, there have already been more than a handful of games decided in the last shot of the last end, and that trend continued on Friday night as two more draws were decided at the death.
+I love playing games and I also do a lot of mod apk developments to mess with the game I am playing.

 Also, Team Piatt has now eclipsed its win total from last year by defeating Team Grassi in the battle of Fell Conference unbeatens.
 Here are the recaps and scoring from Week 3 of the 2011 Spring/Summer League: